 By Faye M Smith

-Knowing how to fall asleep faster could be life-changing if you’re someone who lies awake tossing and turning for hours.
+Knowing how to fall asleep faster could be game-changing if you’re someone who lies awake tossing and turning for hours.
 After all, there’s no worse feeling than watching the clock tick nearer to your wake-up time, aware that you still haven’t drifted off.

 “Sleep is by far one of the most important factors for someone’s wellbeing,” says expert Penny Weston from MADE.
 “If you haven’t had enough sleep it can affect your metabolism, which can lead to weight gain.
 Plus, it will affect your concentration, making you less productive, and it can also leave you feeling negative and easily agitated.
 Sleep deprivation can also be the cause of serious illnesses.”

 Forget counting sheep.
-If you’re struggling to drift off, here's how to speed up your bedtime wind down and catch that all-important Zzzs.
+If you’re struggling to drift off, here are five ways to speed up your bedtime wind down and catch that all-important Zzzs.

-Breathing meditation for sleep
+1. Breathing meditation for sleep

-How to fall asleep when anxious and stressing about it can feel impossible.
-This stress might also lead to sleep anxiety–the fear of going to sleep at night.
-And, if you toss and turn a lot, it could lead to a sleep divorce.
-Luckily, there is an easy solution that should have you drifting off within five minutes.
-Controlling your breathing can lead the stress hormones adrenaline and cortisol to drop, which deactivates the stress cycle.
+Knowing how to fall asleep when you're anxious or stressed can feel impossible.
+This stress might also lead to sleep anxiety and the start of a cycle of poor sleep.
+If you toss and turn a lot in the night, it could also cause sleep divorce between you and your partner.
+Luckily, there is an easy solution that should have you drifting off within minutes.
+Enter—breathing meditations for sleep.

 “Breathing techniques can help release deep emotional blockages,” says breath coach Stuart Sandeman, founder of Breathpod.
 “It can give you a stronger connection to self, deeper relaxation and clear any feelings of lack and limitation.
 This technique will help to slow the mind so that you can nod off to sleep.”